JayjeetAtGithub/skyhook-perf-experiments/deploy-memstore-ceph.md

 ceph-deploy mon create-initial
 ```

-7. Push the `ceph.conf` to all the MON nodes.
+7. Push the `ceph.conf` to all the MON and MGR nodes.
 ```bash
 ceph-deploy admin node1 node2 node3
 ```